CAR ACCIDENT VICTIMS UNDER VIDEO SURVEILLANCE BY INSURANCE CO.

 The lawyer for the accident victim requested to see the surveillance video before the car accident victim first gave testimony.
 But the insurance company lawyer refused to turn over the video.

 I respectfully disagree with the court’s decision.
-Evidence is normally turned over prior to testimony.
+The evidence is normally turned over prior to testimony.
 Video surveillance should not be an exception.

 What You Should Do After an Accident